 Concerts on the Commons in Teton Village hosts local, regional and national bands on Sundays at 5 p.m. during July and August.
 Bring your dancing shoes as many people can’t resist the chance to boogie by the stage.
 Free.

-Grand Targhee Bluegrass Festival Since 1987, the Grand Targhee Bluegrass Festival has been a gathering for bluegrass lovers in a beautiful mountain setting at Grand Targhee Mountain Resort in Alta, Wyo., just over the Teton Pass from Jackson Hole.
+Grand Targhee Bluegrass Festival: Since 1987, the Grand Targhee Bluegrass Festival has been a gathering for bluegrass lovers in a beautiful mountain setting at Grand Targhee Mountain Resort in Alta, Wyo., just over the Teton Pass from Jackson Hole.
 This festival takes place in August and features headliners, a music camp for musicians, crafts vendors, kids' activities and more.
-The 2020 festival will be held from August 14 through 16, with more than a dozen regional and national artists on tap to entertain festival-goers.
-For tickets and more information, click on this link.
+The 2021 festival will be held from August TBA through TBA, with more than a dozen regional and national artists on tap to entertain festival-goers.
+For tickets and more information, click on this link. *ALERT: The festival is canceled for 2021 due to concerns with Covid-19.

-Targhee Fest Also held at Grand Targhee and featuring a dozen bands both regional and national, the 15th Annual Targhee Fest will be held from July 10th through the 12th.
-For tickets and more information, click on this link.
+Targhee Fest: Also held at Grand Targhee and featuring a dozen bands both regional and national, the 16th Annual Targhee Fest will be held from July TBA through the TBA.
+For tickets and more information, click on this link. *ALERT: The festival is canceled for 2021 due to concerns with Covid-19.